jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 w_1, w_2 \sim N(0, 0.5) \qquad b_1 \sim N(0.9, 1) \qquad b_2 \sim N(6.4, 1)
 $$

+![](/assets/canada-march29-posterior-plots.png)

 The posteriors for $w_1$ and $w_2$ overlap, and the posterior for $\tau$ is bi-model.
 This is a good sign, because it shows that the model is trying to estimate an appropriate $\tau$ but cannot because it doesn't exist.

-![](/assets/canada-march29-posterior-plots.png)

-Even though an appropriate $\tau$ doesn't exist, we're still able to describe the data well, as shown by samples from the likelihood distribution below.
+Even though an appropriate $\tau$ doesn't exist, the model priors are flexible enough to allow us to still describe the data well, as shown by the plot below.

 ![](/assets/canada-march29-regression-plot.png)